The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-2 This new endpoint will be located at /secured/roles-allowed
+2 This endpoint is exposed at /secured/roles-allowed.

-After you make this addition to your TokenSecuredResource, rerun the ./mvnw compile quarkus:dev command, and then try curl -v http://127.0.0.1:8080/secured/roles-allowed; echo to attempt to access the new endpoint.
+After you make this addition to your TokenSecuredResource, rerun the ./mvnw quarkus:dev command, and then try curl -v http://127.0.0.1:8080/secured/roles-allowed; echo to attempt to access the new endpoint.

 Your output should be as follows: